source-academy/general/learner/github/README.md

 ## Overview

-This guide will detail to learners how to make use of the Source Academy interface to complete their homework.
+This guide instructs learners how to make use of the Source Academy interface to complete their homework.

 ## Content